Can Dogs Eat Goat Cheese And Why It’s Controversial?

 • No lactose intolerance – just like people, some dogs just can’t digest dairy products at all.

 • Good health – your dog shouldn’t have any obesity, heart, diabetes, and other general health problems that can be worsened by the consumption of fat-rich food like cheese.
+Also, the dog’s diet should be nutritionally complete and balanced.

 • No digestive issues – cheeses can cause digestive difficulties and diarrhea even in healthy dogs.